akanksha0514/chanellingHansRosling/README.md

 # chanellingHansRosling
+An interactive version of the GapMinder World visualisation used in that demo is available at www.gapminder.org/world

+I have recreated the visualisation using D3.js, JS, CSS and HTML.
-The visualization has three elements in it as follows,
+The visualisation has three elements in it as follows,
 1. The bubble plot representation.
 2. The check box list.
 3. Bar graph of 12 pillars for selected two countries.